Bartis1313/csgo/README.md

 <br />
 Some rare exceptions are edited libraries, but it is prefered to not.

+## How to build
+Please follow the short read [here](https://github.com/Microsoft/vcpkg#getting-started) After installing, open the project and click build.
+If there are any errors, please open the issue.

 ## How to run

 Default menu key is ``INSERT`` more options will be self explanained by viewing menu.